stripe/stripe-ios/README.md

 ### Running Tests

-1. Install Carthage (if you have homebrew installed, `brew install carthage`)
+1. Install Carthage 0.37 or later (if you have homebrew installed, `brew install carthage`)
 2. From the root of the repo, install test dependencies by running `carthage bootstrap --platform ios --configuration Release --no-use-binaries --use-xcframeworks`
 3. Open Stripe.xcworkspace
 4. Choose the "StripeiOS" scheme with the iPhone 8, iOS 13.7 simulator (required for snapshot tests to pass)